OWASP/Software-Component-Verification-Standard/en/0x03-Using-SCVS.md

 ### Level 1
 SCVS level 1 lays the groundwork from which to build upon.
 This level focuses on implementing best practices such as:
-- creating software bill-of-materials with complete and accurate inventory
+- creating software bill of materials with complete and accurate inventory
 - utilizing continuous integration to produce repeatable builds
 - performing analysis of third-party components with tools and intelligence that are publicly available